vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 such is the rigidity of red-tape, that he was offered the modest post of an assistant master in an Anglo-Vernacular school.
-When the founders of the New English School heard this, they at once approached Mr. Apte and secured his services for the school as its Superin- tendent.
+When the founders of the New English School heard this, they at once approached Mr. Apte and secured his services for the school as its Superin###tendent.
 The choice was most appropriate.
 Mr. Apte fully justified his selection for the post by the diligent and thorough manner in which he discharged his duties.
-He had in him the school-master's instinct, which taken at its best means a strict but temperate sense of discipline, patience with ignorance, system in exposition, attention to minute details and a readiness to plod un- wearied through the dull monotony of school-life.
+He had in him the school-master's instinct, which taken at its best means a strict but temperate sense of discipline, patience with ignorance, system in exposition, attention to minute details and a readiness to plod un###wearied through the dull monotony of school-life.

 The Vernacular newspapers in Western India were, in those days mostly conducted by political dilettanti